Joaquim Agostinho

-Joaquim Fernandes Agostinho, OIH (7 April 1943 – 10 May 1984) was a Portuguese professional bicycle racer.
+Joaquim Francisco Fernandes Agostinho, OIH (7 April 1943 – 10 May 1984) was a Portuguese professional bicycle racer.
 He was champion of Portugal in six successive years.
 He rode the Tour de France 13 times and finished all but once, winning on Alpe d'Huez in 1979, and finishing third twice.
 All total he finished in the top 10 of a Grand Tour eleven times, made three podiums and won a total of seven stages between the Vuelta and Tour.

 Youth

 Agostinho was born in a small village, near Torres Vedras.
 He lived for several years in Casalinhos de Alfaiata.
 Out for a ride as a youth, he encountered Sporting Clube de Portugal's cycling team on a road near Casalinhos de Alfaiata – Torres Vedras.
 He began an impromptu race; the team could not catch him, even though Agostinho was riding a standard steel bicycle.

 Agostinho fought for three years with the Portuguese army in Angola and Mozambique during the Portuguese Colonial War of 1961–1974.
 Jean-Pierre Douçot, who became his mechanic as a professional, said:

 "It was his captain during the war in Mozambique who discovered him.
 When he carried messages on a heavy bike, he took two hours to ride 50km when the others took five."